 Kubiak was raised in Jersey and was signed by the KC A's in '61.
-Me kicked things off that year in D ball, moving gradually up the ladder and posting his best all-around season in Double A in '65 where he hit .281 with an OBA of .384.
-Back then Ted was viewed as a generally superior shortstop to the other young Athletic, Bert Campaneris and after a '66 at Triple A he came up in '67 to challenge for the job.
+He kicked things off that year in D ball, moving gradually up the ladder and posting his best all-around season in Double A in '65 where he hit .281 with an OBA of .384.
+Back then Ted was viewed as a generally superior shortstop to the other young guy in the system, Bert Campaneris, and after a '66 at Triple A he came up in '67 to challenge for the job.

 After playing Kubiak moved through a couple businesses before settling into real estate in San Jose in the mid-'80s.
 By '89 he was back in baseball, managing the Modesto team in the Oakland system.
 He then moved to the Cleveland organization where he managed various franchises from '94 to 2003.
 He then became the minor league defensive coordinator for the team from '04 to '08 before moving back to managing.
 He won a title last year with the Lake County Captains.